 It may not always be feasible for a participant to complete the required number of contacts.
-The FSE&T Worker must determine on a case by case basis if good cause exists for not completing the required number of contacts.
-One example of good cause is when there is an insufficient number of employers within a reasonable distance of the individual.
-Also, the individual must possess the skills likely to be needed by the local employers.
+The SNAP E&T Worker must determine on a case by case basis if good cause exists for not completing the required number of contacts.
+An example of good cause is a lack of employers within a reasonable distance to the individual.
+Also, the individual must possess the skills normally required by the local employers.

-When it is determined that an insufficient number of employers are available, the individual has satisfied the requirements for Job Search if the individual has contacted the available employers, as well as attended the scheduled classroom training.
+When the Worker determines that an insufficient number of employers are available, the individual satisfies the requirements for Job Search if he/she has contacted the available employers and attended the scheduled classroom training.